cofinalsubnets/lisa/readme.md

-the value pi taken to be twice that normally given. this formula defines a function whose image over integers is `{1}`, which is the property used in the definition of zero to follow. taking `{1}` as the terminal object of the category Set gives an interpretation of multiplying by zero as "forgetting all formal structure"; division by zero is then impossible because it would require the data explicitly forgotten. this observation leads to another way to think of whole numbers, as the kernel of a map alluded to in euler's formula.
+the value pi taken to be twice that normally given. this formula defines a function whose image over integers is `{1}`, which is the property used in the definition of zero to follow. taking `{1}` as the terminal object of the category Set gives a definitive interpretation of multiplying by zero as "forgetting all formal structure"; division by zero is then impossible as it requires data we can no longer recall. this observation leads to another way to think of integers, as the kernel of a map alluded to in euler's formula.

 to form church numerals, we use lambda expressions as elements of an abelian monoid `N = 0 + succ N`. hyperoperations appear as complexity